ScJavier/coderhouse-de-entregable03/README.md

 ### requirements.txt

-The requirements.txt file lists all the Python dependencies required for the project.
+The `requirements.txt` file lists all the Python dependencies required for the project.
 These dependencies are necessary for running the Python application smoothly and may include libraries, frameworks, or packages needed for specific functionalities.

-###
+### creds_template.json

-The creds_template.json file is a template for configuring database credentials required by the application.
+The `creds_template.json` file is a template for configuring database credentials required by the application.
 You need to provide your own database credentials by replacing the placeholder values with your actual database information.

 The file should be configured as follows: